PromptAI/promptdialog/docs/tutorial/faq/01-create-faq.md

 ## Unstructured content
 If you have unstructred content available in files like CSV, Word Doc, PDF, Text, HTML etc.,  you can upload these files to [talk2bits.com], which provides service to directly answer your question using ChatGPT/GPT4.
 PromptDialog has integrated this function.
 Please check the knowledgebase section [link here].

-## Train options
+## Training options
 When you train your model, we provide three training options (please give the interface picture and the location of that interface):
 - RASA native:  It uses RASA’s own routine to train FAQ classifier.
 In this case, a user is required to give a few similar questions.
 - ChatGPT/GPT4: It employes ChatGPT/GPT4 to do querestion comparison and retrieve answer.
-This is an approach we recommend as the designer need no tprovide many similar questions.
-However, it needs to be done through an account at [talk2bits.com].
+This is an approach we recommend as the designer need not provide many similar questions.
+This needs to be done through [talk2bits.com].
+Please check the knowledgebase section [link here].
-- Customized BERT model: It can be trained and deployed locally and has performnace between RASA FAQ and ChatGPT.
-For this option, please contact us [info@promptai.us]
+- Customized BERT model: It can be trained and deployed locally to best protect privacy and has performnace between RASA FAQ and ChatGPT.
+For this option, please contact us [info@promptai.us].